SagarkumarY/mern-ecommerce/README.md

-This is a full-stack E-Commerce application built using the MERN stack (MongoDB, Express.js, React.js, and Node.js).
-It supports various features like user authentication, product management, shopping cart functionality, and payment integration using Stripe.
+This full-stack E-Commerce application, built with the MERN stack (MongoDB, Express.js, React.js, and Node.js), offers features like user authentication, product management, shopping cart functionality, and Stripe payment integration.
+It also includes automated email notifications and PDF invoice generation for order confirmations, ensuring a smooth and professional user experience.
-Table of Contents

  1. Features
  2. Technologies